Christmas in Barcelona by JetSettingFools.com

 Shop for Jamon in Barcelona at Christmas, Spain

-The Christmas Markets in Barcelona are not just limited to the elaborate events spaces.
+The Christmas Markets in Barcelona are not just limited to the elaborate event spaces.
 Smaller holiday markets pop up in squares around the city – and each district has one.
-The neighborhood Barcelona Christmas Markets are an ideal place to pick up handmade goods, scarfs and the traditional staples of cured meat, cheese and bread.

-We also saw many different ornaments – and we think a Barcelona Christmas Ornament makes a perfect holiday gift or trip keepsake!
+We also saw many different ornaments – and believe a Barcelona Christmas Ornament makes a perfect holiday gift or trip keepsake!
+Additionally, the markets are a meeting place for friends and families to enjoy sweet treats (like Churros and Chocolate) and festive beverages.

 #6 Learn Barcelona Christmas Traditions